nicklaros/gdsc-ugm_full-stack-development/readme.md

 <TodoList todos={todos} />
 ```

-The third compoonent is form to add new todo.
+The third component is form to add new todo.

 ```javascript
 function AddTodoForm(props) {